Skip to main content

 Training

-For an extended tutorial on configuration and customization of react-querybuilder, including information about integrating it with a backend API and advanced reporting components (grids, maps, charts, etc.), check out the course Building Advanced Admin Reporting in React, taught by this library's maintainer, over at newline.
+For an extended tutorial on configuration and customization of react-querybuilder, including information about integrating it with a backend API and advanced reporting components (grids, maps, charts, etc.), check out the course Building Advanced Admin Reporting in React, taught by this library's maintainer at newline.